DemetrPI/projects/README.md

 ./deploy.sh
 ```

-## Access phpMyAdmin using the Minikube IP and NodePort.
+## Access phpMyAdmin using Ingress
+To access phpMyAdmin using external IP or host in Minikube, first run `minikube addons enable ingress` to enable Ingress in Minikube.
+If using docker, you need to create a tunnel (https://minikube.sigs.k8s.io/docs/commands/tunnel/#synopsis) `minikube tunnel` to get access to exposed services using external IP or host.
+Docker uses 127.0.0.1 by default.

 **Important Notes**
 The MySQL credentials are stored in a Secret (mysql-secret.yaml).
 Make sure to encode sensitive information using base64.